WolfFANGzhu/painkiller-injection/Requirement/Requirement.md

   - Bolus: 0.2-0.5 mL/shot
 - Interface
   - Physician
-    - patient management
-      - create/select/delete patient account
-      - choose different painkiller for one patient
-    - Injection management
-      - set injection time/mode/dose
+      - set injection baseline rate and bolus amount
   - Patient
-    - log in
-    - start button
-    - interrupt button
+    - button to request bolus

 ## Domain Analysis
 The participants are one patient, one doctor and a painkiller injection system.
+The doctor can set injection parameters on the system, the system can inject painkiller to patient automatically.
+The patient can request a bolus when severe pain attacks.

-## System Architechure
+## Class Diagram
 ![](ClassDiagram.png)
 ## Use case
 ![](UseCaseDiagram.png)